Gman-Superfly/AKIRA/architecture_base/collapse/COLLAPSE_GENERALIZATION.md

 ### 3.4 What Happens to the Details?

 ```
-THE DETAILS ARE NOT STORED—THEY ARE ABSORBED
+THE DETAILS ARE NOT STORED, THEY ARE ABSORBED

 ┌─────────────────────────────────────────────────────────────────┐
 │                                                                 │